Mlaiel/iacherie/docs/security/SECURITY_GUIDE.md

 ## 📋 Executive Summary

-This document establishes the comprehensive security framework for the Ainflue AI-powered content protection and monetization platform.
+This document establishes the comprehensive security framework for the IA Chérie AI-powered content protection and monetization platform.
 Our security policy ensures the protection of creator content, user data, and platform integrity through enterprise-grade security controls and industry best practices.

 ## 🎯 Security Objectives